Repeater Systems: ATV | Digital Voice | EchoLink & IRLP | Repeater Rules | Weather | Meshtastic

 The Rocky Ridge Repeater Group (RRRG) is the Technical Committee of MDARC.
 RRRG is charged with the operation and maintenance of the club's repeaters located on Mt.
 Diablo.
 These repeaters are open repeaters.
 That is, they may be used by any licensed amateur radio operators regardless of club affiliation, so long as they are operated in accord with the FCC and club rules.

-We have two pages under Activities that list on air Nets on MDARC systems and Nets on other systems including HF which generally requires no central system.
+We have two pages under Activities that list on air nets.
+Nets on MDARC systems are on our systems.
+Nets on other systems including HF generally require no central system.
 Join us!

 We are pleased to provide Mt Diablo weather data from a WX station installed in 2023.